The Mystery of

 Thus we can deduce that Knaves Castle means the fortress belonging to the Cornavii and thus we can place chronologically this ancient feature squarely in the Iron Age, along with the hill fort at Stonnall.
 Here we have two forts, both placed in a seemingly strategic manner on two ancient major roads.
 In all probability, they were constructed by the same tribe.
 Also, we can now explain the Welsh language connection with the Old Fort.
 It was anciently called Castell Hen because it had been built by the Welsh-speaking Cornavii.
 Is it possible that the Cornavii constructed these forts to serve a common purpose?

 They do not appear to have been great horticulturalists, having relied on cattle-raising and hunting.
 The first element, 'corn', of their tribal name means 'horn' in Welsh.
 Were these people noted for their affinity to cows, goats, deer and the like?
-We have only to travel a few miles to Abbots Bromley to view the Horn Dance that may be a pagan ritual left-over of their reverence for horned animals.
+Were they devoted to the Celtic god Cernunnos, who seems to have had an affinity with stags and particularly their horns?
+We have only to travel a few miles to Abbots Bromley to view the Horn Dance that may be a pagan ritual left-over of the Cornavians' reverence for horned animals.

 And yet there may be another explanation for their name.
 'Corn' could also be interpreted as 'grain', but as the Cornavii were not great horticulturalists, as already noted, it is possible that this element may well have been a reference to an entirely different commodity.
 It is known that the Cornavii controlled large deposits of salt in Cheshire.
 Could their name be a reference to granular salt?
 Certainly, in the days before refrigeration and other types of food preservation, they dominated the supply of a very important resource: the salting of food to keep it over the winter months was an essential process for the maintenance of health.